Level 1 Culinary Skills

 What is the course about?

-If you are interested in working in the thriving hospitality industry but don’t yet have any experience, this introductory course is perfect for you.
+If you are interested in working in the thriving hospitality industry but don’t yet have any experience, this broad and exciting one-year course has been designed to build up your basic knowledge and understanding of the principles of food preparation as well as getting to grips with the fundamentals of front-of-house skills.
 It will give you the confidence to work in a busy kitchen and restaurant environment and provide you with the basic knowledge and understanding of the principles of food preparation, including the complex principles of cooking meat, poultry, fish, and vegetables.
-You will have the opportunity to further develop other skills in food and beverage service so that you can decide which pathway you would like to specialise in.

 Why should I choose the course?

 This course will develop your experience and skills both as a chef and in a front of house environment, preparing you for a career in the hospitality sector.
 You will learn from tutors who have real industry experience, with many having worked in Michelin star and AA Rosette restaurants.
 Our in-house kitchen and award-winning restaurant, Buckley’s, is where you will begin your culinary journey, creating and serving dishes for our friendly customers.
 The course will give you the basic knowledge and skills required to take you on to the next level, whether that is Level 2 in Culinary Skills or an apprenticeship in the catering and hospitality industry.
 This course will provide you with all the vital topics needed for you to progress, whatever your goal.

 What will I learn?

 This course covers a wealth of topics and will develop your skills and techniques to prepare you for the workplace.
 You will focus on knife skills, kitchen equipment, food safety and cookery techniques such as steaming, boiling, poaching, braising, roasting, grilling and baking.
 In addition, you will learn how to understand menus, deal with payments and bookings, and explore bar service skills.